tadesouaiaia/prsWorkshop-website/docs/prep_software.md

 ### 2. Python 3 (and matplotlib)
 Python is a very popular multiuse programming language.
 Many systems come installed with Python by default, but it can be downloaded from python [website](https://www.python.org/downloads/).
 The matplotlib package is required to make plots and can be downloaded [here](https://matplotlib.org/stable/users/installing/index.html).
-For more detailed instructions for macOs users we can the following [video link](https://www.youtube.com/watch?v=NmB1AwF3G3k) can be very helpful.
+For more detailed instructions, macOs users can visit the following [video link](https://www.youtube.com/watch?v=NmB1AwF3G3k) that we find very helpful.

-For macOs matplotlib can be installed using pip:
+After installing python3, macOs users can install matplotlib using pip:

     python3 -m ensurepip
     sudo python3 -m pip install -U matplotlib

 For linux we again recommend that you use the package installer to install python3 and matplotlib